M1 Garand: Tanker models

 Even while the shortened M1 rifles were being evaluated by the 503rd PIR, two of them were sent to the Ordnance Dept. in Washington, D.C., by special courier for evaluation.
 One of these rifles was then forwarded to Springfield Armory.

 The M1s shortened in the Philippines under the auspices of the PWB had been well-used prior to modification, and the conversion exhibited rather crude craftsmanship, including hand-cut splines on the barrel.

-Upon receipt of the PWB rifle, Springfield Armory’s model shop fabricated a very similar shortened M1 that was designated as the "T26".
+Upon receipt of the PWB rifle, Springfield Armory's model shop fabricated a very similar shortened M1 that was designated as the "T26".
 One of the more noticeable differences was that the shortened PWB rifle had a cut-down front handguard (secured by an M1903 rifle barrel band), while the T26 rifle was not fitted with a front handguard.
 It had been determined that the full-length stock was superior to the M1E5's folding stock, so the T26 used a standard M1 rifle stock.

-The PWB rifle, serial No. 2437139, and Springfield Armory's T26 were sent to Aberdeen Proving Ground (APG) on July 26, 1945, for testing.
+The PWB rifle, serial No. 2437139, and Springfield Armory's T26 were sent to Aberdeen Proving Ground (APG) on 26 July 1945, for testing.
 The APG report related that a standard M1 rifle, serial No. 1,032,921, was the "control" rifle to which the shorter rifle was compared during the testing.
 The results mirrored those of the M1E5's previous testing.
 The test report found that the modified rifle's muzzle flash, blast, and recoil were all significantly higher than that of the standard rifle.
 Additionally, it was less reliable, leading to it being declared "totally unsuitable as a combat weapon".
 Nonetheless, in July 1945, 15,000 short M1 rifles were requested for use by airborne troops.
 The rifles were supposed to be produced within the next five months, but the procurement was canceled due to the Surrender of Japan in August 1945.

+Springfield Armory made 637,420 more M1 rifles from 1952 to 1957 and contracts were met with two private firms.
+Harrington & Richardson made 428,600 from 1953 to 1956 and International Harvester made 337,623 from 1953 to 1957.
+In total 5,468,772 M1 rifles were made from 1937 to 1957.